 My sister and I were born with cosmetic and confirmation defects that proved impediments to our ever becoming show dogs.
-As soon as show quality ineligibility becomes apparent, puppies like me, as a general practice, are destroyed.
-This is a common and widely accepted practice among many professional dog breeders and of any breed of dog.
+As soon as show quality ineligibility becomes apparent, puppies like me are sometimes destroyed.

 Lucky for me, these breeders chose to sell us instead.
 Before they did That, they wanted to make certain our undesirable genetic traits would be permanently destroyed and not leaked into the gene pool, so we were spayed and neutered.